Knox, Sollecito to face Italy retrial in Kercher murder

 However their case was weakened by forensic experts who undermined the credibility of DNA evidence provided by police and made strong criticisms of their first response procedures at the scene of the killing.

-(Additional reporting by James Mackenzie and Gavin Jones; Editing by Michael Roddy)
+(Additional reporting by Eric Johnson and Laura Myers in Seattle and James Mackenzie and Gavin Jones; Editing by Matthew Tostevin)